carmencchow/bellabeat_casestudy/README.md

 ![modvig](https://github.com/user-attachments/assets/711ab08c-e267-4708-ab8e-852adc4b7bde)

 We see a worryingly disproportionately high count of participants recording 0 minutes of moderate to vigorous activity on <b>300 occasions</b>.
-Since our data looks at 33 participants over 4 weeks, these equates to roughly <b>1/3 of the month!</b>
+Since our data looks at 33 participants over 4 weeks, these equates to roughly <b>one-third of the month!</b>

 ```
 33 participants x 7 days a week x 4 weeks = 924 total occasions in a month